OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 	echo 1 >/sys/class/gpio/gpio11/value
 }

+# initialize the digit pins
 initDigPins

-# play around with this to see how the gpio#s correspond to the digits
+# loop forever
 while true; do

+# turn one digit on and write to the shift register
 echo 0 >/sys/class/gpio/gpio0/value
 setOneDig $dig3
+# then turn it off and prepare to switch to the next digit
 echo 1 >/sys/class/gpio/gpio0/value

 # enable the digit